i2p/i2p.www/i2p2www/blog/2018/08/20/NTCP2.rst

 {% trans -%}
 The other important data block type is a random data block.
 It is recommended to add a random data block to every NTCP2 frame.
-Only one random data block can be added ant it must be the last block.
+Only one random data block can be added and it must be the last block.
 {%- endtrans %}

 {% trans -%}